ivadomed/MEEG-Brainstorm/README.md

 ![Screenshot 2022-06-20 at 3 57 54 PM](https://user-images.githubusercontent.com/64415312/174670350-f829cd5e-5281-4e06-8a3a-9157072800b0.png)

 ## Recover code
-Clone this github repository by running in terminal `git clone -b ao/seizure_classification https://github.com/AmbroiseOdonnat/MEEG-Brainstorm.git`.
+Clone this github repository by running in terminal `git clone https://github.com/AmbroiseOdonnat/MEEG-Brainstorm.git`.

 ## Virtual environment setup
 First, make sure that a compatible version of Python 3 is installed on your system by running in terminal: `python3 --version`.